Skip to main content

 Participation in the Human Rights Due Diligence Promotion Council

-The council was established to fulfill the corporate responsibility to avoid infringing on the human rights of others and to prevent, mitigate, and rectify adverse human rights impacts with which they are involved as required by the Guiding Principles of Business and Human Rights.
-We strive to prevent human rights abuses including forced labor in the industry as a whole.
+The council was established to fulfill the corporate responsibility to avoid infringing on the human rights of others and to prevent, mitigate, and rectify adverse human rights impacts with which they are involved as required by the Guiding Principles on Business and Human Rights.

 Exchanges of Opinion on Human Rights Issues